-When needing to dress on your own, ensure you have all your clothing and equipment (reacher, sock-air, etc.) close by..
+When needing to dress on your own, ensure you have all of your clothing and equipment (reacher, sock-aid, etc) close by.
 Think about all the rooms where you may be reaching for something, set this up appropriately before your surgery.
-Practice this prior to surgery.